 10 factors to consider when selecting Visualization tool for Hadoop data

 So you have just started on your first project on Hadoop.
-Having heard about big data, Hadoop for months, you figured out your first use case that can be implemented using Hadoop.
-Data is extracted in a small cluster and you are now ready to ‘leverage data’.
+Hearing about big data, Hadoop for months, you can figure out your first use case that implements using Hadoop.
+Data gets extract in a small cluster and you are now ready to ‘leverage data’.
 This is when you will face question of selecting your Big Data visualization tool.

 In the past you might have faced the same question when you started with your BI initiative.
 But the dynamics of selecting a data visualization tool for Hadoop are quite different.
-Yes, learnings from selecting a BI tool can be reused for selecting visualization tool for Hadoop, but there is so much extra to be considered.
+Yes, learnings from selecting a BI tool can be reuse for selecting visualization tool for Hadoop, but there is so much extra to consider.

 After having helped customers implement visualization tool for various types of structured, unstructured and streaming data on Hadoop, here are a few criteria that I can summarize-: